 On the other hand, dentures could be fitted so that they pinch your gums too tightly.
 This pain won’t last, usually, but that’s not good because it means that your dentures are causing your gums to recede and your bones to resorb (disappear) faster than they should.

 Dentures should be set up so that they divide pressure from chewing across your entire mouth.
 But if dentures aren’t designed properly, you might have local areas where your gums are subjected to more force than others, creating painful pinch points where your gums might full recede and expose your bone underneath.
+Other times, this uneven bone pressure can cause your body to remove bone faster, which causes them to lose their fit more rapidly.

 Sharp Bone Pain